cockroachdb/docs/src/current/v24.1/cluster-virtualization-overview.md

 In CockroachDB {{ page.version.version }}, cluster virtualization has the following limitations:

-- Creating virtual clusters without the intent of using them as either a PCR primary or standby is not yet supported.
 - Currently, a single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.